prebid/prebid.github.io/prebid-mobile/pbm-api/ios/ios-sdk-integration-gam-original-api.md

 #### Step 1: Create an Ad Unit
 {:.no_toc}

-Initialize the Video Ad Unit with properties:
+Initialize the Instream Video Ad Unit with properties:

 - `configId` - an ID of Stored Impression on the Prebid Server
 - `size` - Width and height of the video ad unit.

+> **NOTE:** Please, note that starting from PrebidMobile `2.1.0` the `VideoAdUnit` class is deprecated.
+Use `InstreamVideoAdUnit` class instead.
+You can use `videoParameters` to set video parameters.

 #### Step 2: Configure video parameters
 {:.no_toc}

-Provide configuration properties for the video ad using the [VideoParameters](#step-2-configure-video-parameters) object.
+Provide configuration properties for the video ad using the [VideoParameters](#step-3-configure-the-video-parameters) object.

 #### Step 3: Prepare IMAAdsLoader
 {:.no_toc}